 Don’t you love easy weeknight dinners that don’t take long?
 Me too!
-This chicken, broccoli and pasta skillet is the perfect meal and all for under $10!
+This chicken, broccoli and pasta skillet is the perfect family meal and all for under $10!

 When you pull out of my neighborhood you can turn right or left and either way a Food Lion is there.
 They’ve made some changes in the last few months that I really like and I’ve noticed that the staples I buy like eggs and milk are priced low and the weekly sales are items that I normally buy too.
 They are priced low every day, both name brand and Food Lion brand and makes it easy to save.

 Saving money is easier if you have a ‘regular’ grocery store.
 I tried “shopping the sales” and hitting different stores to get the best price, but that was exhausting and I don’t recommend it.
 The time and gas used was definitely NOT worth it.

 They just started a Shop & Earn program on their website and I love it.
 You get money back on your next order if you meet certain goals and it sure is nice to look at your receipt and have money off you weren’t expecting.
 I saved over $300 this year on my MVP savings.